mrsfdri/One-Landing-Page/README.md

  - [Link of template](https://www.tooplate.com/view/2117-infinite-loop)
 ## TEST

-To test this project run
+Before test this project It is better to create an environment and then install the required packages
 ```bash
   pip install -r requirements.txt
 ```
+Then run the server and access it from localhost :)